 But perhaps the best restaurant on Tybee Island is Sea Wolf Tybee, located at 106 South Campbell Avenue.
 It is a hole-in-the-wall place, and it took us five times going up and down the road to find it.
-Locals frequently come here, and it is no wonder why – the food and fancy drinks are exceptional!
+Locals frequently come here, and it is no wonder why, as the food and fancy drinks are exceptional.
 There are not many places where you can have the best hotdog in your life with a glass of champagne!
 Find Sea Wolf Tybee on the map here:

 Where We Stayed

 It took me a good minute to find lodging at Tybee Island that worked well with our budget and our dates of stay.
 There are few hotels or franchises on Tybee, and you won’t see Mariott or Hilton.
 Many of the businesses are small businesses owned and operated by locals.